metakirby5/codi.vim/README.md

 ### Dependencies

-Command line utilities (BSD and Linux are both fine): script, awk
+Command line utilities (BSD and Linux are both fine): script, awk, uname

 Each default interpreter also depends on its REPL: